 Health Promotion at the Workplace: Behavioral Prevention vs. Situational Prevention

-As an example, the German labour protection act regulates health protection and occupational safety.
-The focus is especially on situational prevention. § 4 states, „risks are to be controlled at their sources”.
-Thus, the labour conditions are optimized first, only then follows the protection of the individual.
+As an example, the German labor protection act regulates health protection and occupational safety.
+The focus is especially on situational prevention. § 4 states, ‘risks are to be controlled at their sources’.
+Thus, the labor conditions are optimized first, only then follows the protection of the individual.
 Situational prevention creates the conditions that provide the physical and mental protection of the workers.

 - Lighting, indoor climate, workplace dimensions